History of cryptography: Role of women

 and 11,000 to the separate US Army and Navy operations, around Washington, DC.
 By tradition in Japan and Nazi doctrine in Germany, women were excluded from war work, at least until late in the war.
 Even after encryption systems were broken, large amounts of work were needed to respond to changes made, recover daily key settings for multiple networks, and intercept, process, translate, prioritize and analyze the huge volume of enemy messages generated in a global conflict.
-A few women, including Elizabeth Friedman and Agnes Meyer Driscoll, had been major contributors to US code-breaking in the 1930s and the Navy and Army began actively recruiting top graduates of women's colleges shortly before the attack on Pearl Harbor.
+A few women, including Elizebeth Smith Friedman and Agnes Meyer Driscoll, had been major contributors to US code-breaking in the 1930s and the Navy and Army began actively recruiting top graduates of women's colleges shortly before the attack on Pearl Harbor.
 Liza Mundy argues that this disparity in utilizing the talents of women between the Allies and Axis made a strategic difference in the war.